 Ruth is well known, respected and appreciated throughout the village for her strong commitment to local history, various historical groups, and genealogy research.
-She helped organized the Sugar Grove Historical Society and continues to research and share information about the many past events that have taken place in our great town.
+She helped organize the Sugar Grove Historical Society and continues to research and share information about the many past events that have taken place in our great town.
 Ruth also spent over 20 years as the key force for the first Sugar Grove Newspaper where she hand-cranked and printed all copies for the people of Sugar Grove.
 If it were not for her and her machine, there would never have been any newspapers to distribute.
 Ruth has and continues to be extremely involved in the Sugar Grove United Methodist Church.
 She also loved meeting with her garden club in the 60’s where she was able to express her love of flowers.
 All of her volunteered time and effort is still being recognized throughout Sugar Grove.
 Without Ruth, many precious memories would have been lost.

 Comments regarding Ruth’s nomination include; “Ruth is a “quiet giant” who has made a silent difference in the community,” “She is one of the most respected members of our community.
 Ruth is a distinguished, quiet, humble person of great intellect and compassion” and “Ruth has been an outstanding citizen, volunteer, and contributor to the Sugar Grove Community and is long overdue for her recognition.”